ChaeOkay/DBC_Notebook/1P_W1_notes.md

 Debugging
 -  Don't program and debug
     -  have a plan, program, and then debug
 -  Test early, test often
 -  Keep methods small, provide proper naming
 -  Test extremes of ranges
+-   Patterns
+    -  Isolate the problem
+    -  visualize the state
--  Isolate the problem, visualize the state, assume the actual value
+    -  assume the actual value

 MVP - minimum viable product